-We are a party to the registration rights agreements (the "Registration Rights Agreements"), which provide the holders of registrable securities the right to require us to register such registrable securities under the Securities Act of 1933, as amended (the "Securities Act") under specified circumstances as described below.
-As of February 22, 2021, the shares subject to registration rights represent approximately 6 % of our outstanding common stock.
+We are a party to certain registration rights agreements dated as of October 13, 2017 and November 17, 2017, collectively referred to herein as the Registration Rights Agreements, with certain holders of our common stock, including some of our directors and 5% stockholders and their affiliates and entities affiliated with our directors.
+The Registration Rights Agreements provide these holders of our common stock the right to require us to register these shares under the Securities Act under specified circumstances as described below.
+As of September 26, 2019, the shares subject to registration rights under the Registration Rights Agreements, or the registrable shares, represent approximately 60% of our outstanding common stock.
 After registration pursuant to these rights, these shares will become freely tradable without restriction under the Securities Act.